morleym/furtive-handbook/docs/concepts.md

  A competitor's 'seed' is their position on this list: 1st seed, 5th seed, 17th seed, etc.
   * In a bracket, a competitor's seed determines which 'slot' of the bracket they start in.
   * In round-robin groups, a competitor's seed determines which group they are placed into.
-  * In Swiss, a seed is the competitor's pairing number.
+  * In Swiss, a competitor's seed is their pairing number.
 * Seeding, as a *verb*, is the act of sorting competitors from highest skill to lowest skill to produce the ordered list.
  Once this sorting has been performed, that seeding is then 'applied' to place competitors into their starting positions.